COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

-There are two cellular classification systems for neuroblastoma:
+There are two classification systems for neuroblastoma:

 International Neuroblastoma Pathology Classification (INPC) System

 The INPC system was derived from the experience with the original Shimada classification, and the two systems are compared in Table 1.
-The INPC involves evaluation of tumor specimens obtained before therapy for the following morphologic features:[2,3,4,5,6]
+The INPC involves evaluation of tumor specimens obtained before therapy for the following morphological features:[2,3,4,5,6]

-Favorable and unfavorable prognoses are defined on the basis of these histologic parameters and patient age.
+Favorable and unfavorable prognoses are defined on the basis of these histological parameters and patient age.
 The prognostic significance of this classification system, and of related systems using similar criteria, has been confirmed in several studies (refer to Table 1).[2,3,4,6]